 What condition should the books be in?

 We accept used books that are in excellent and “like new” condition and come from a smoke-free environment.
 The Book Fairies is committed to being a green organization.
 For that reason, books that show extensive wear and tear, mildew or damage will be recycled.

 Where do my donated books go?

 The Book Fairies works with school districts and organizations that can benefit from free reading material across metropolitan New York.
 The baby and preschool books are distributed across preschool programs, daycare centers, homeless shelters and soup kitchens.
-Elementary, middle school and high school books are distributed directly to schools and programs that support students in impoverished areas.
-The adult books are sent to homeless shelters, soup kitchens, Little Free Libraries, hospitals and more.
+Elementary, middle school and high school books are distributed directly to schools and programs that support students in impoverished areas such as soup kitchens, Little Free Libraries, hospitals and more.

 How do I receive books if I am an individual?